 Uber – Service with Accountability

 Uber enjoys a love-hate relationship with their consumers because while they have introduced a new dimension to public transport, they have made a few mistakes on their path.
-The biggest challenge was being accountable for the behaviour of their Uber drivers.
+The biggest challenge was being accountable for the behavior of their Uber drivers.

 Uber’s customers wanted Uber to be accountable for the quality of the service they provided and the people they hired.
 While several cases got Uber in hot water, it has definitely cleaned up its act and has installed more stringent measures.
 The accountability, coupled with their reliability and convenience has allowed Uber to go global as well in a few short years.